 On the 5th of June, 2013, Dr Ruslan Medzhitov, professor for immunobiology at the Yale University School of Medicine and a member scientist at HHMI, the Howard Hughes Medical Institute, received the Else Kröner Fresenius Prize for Medical Research endowed with 4 million euros from Johanna Wanka, the German Federal Minister for Education and Research.
-With the first-time awarding in honour of the 25th anniversary of the death of Else Kröner, the foundation’s founder, the Else Kröner-Fresenius-Stiftung (EKFS) has announced the establishment of a medical research prize to be awarded every four years.
+With the first-time awarding in honour of the 25th anniversary of the death of Else Kröner, the foundation’s founder, the Else Kröner-Fresenius-Stiftung (EKFS) has announced the establishment of a medical research prize to be awarded every three years.

 The presentation of the Else Kröner Fresenius Prize for Medical Research serves to acknowledge quintessential discoveries in the field of immunology as well as to support highly innovative and clinically relevant future research.
 The work performed by the award-winning Dr Medzhitov has made a fundamental contribution towards understanding the interaction between the congenital immune system, which represents the primary and immediate line of defence against infections, and the adaptive immune system.
 Ruslan Medzhitov identified the human toll-like receptor (TLR) and investigated its role in the activation of inflammatory reactions and immune responses.
 Even as a young scientist Dr Medzhitov readily received many honours.
 Among others, since 2001 he has numbered among the investigators at the Howard Hughes Medical Institute.